 No. The 0.5% figure is not justified or evidence based.
+The calculation seems to have been designed merely to meet the Government's target of 300,000 dwellings a year.

 Q3: Do you agree that using the workplace-based median house price to median earnings ratio from the most recent year for which data is available to adjust the standard method's baseline is appropriate?
 If not, please explain why.